Wirksworth: Limestone

+Industrial revolution

-In 1777 Richard Arkwright leased land and premises for a corn mill from Philip Eyre Gell of Hopton and converted it to spin cotton, using his water frame.
+In 1777, Richard Arkwright leased land and premises for a corn mill from Philip Eyre Gell of Hopton and converted it to spin cotton, using his water frame.
 It was the world's first cotton mill to use a steam engine to replenish the millpond that drove its waterwheel.
 The mill was adjacent to another, Speedwell Mill, owned by John Dalley, a local merchant.
 Arkwright's mill was sublet in 1792, when Arkwright's son, Richard, began to sell off family property and move into banking.
 It was named Haarlem Mill in 1815, when converted to weaving tape by Madely, Hackett and Riley, who had set up Haarlem Tape Works in Derby in 1806.

+The population was recorded as 4,122 inhabitants in the 1841 census.

 In 1879 the Wheatcroft family, which produced tape at Speedwell Mill, expanded into Haarlem.
 The two mills together employed 230; their weekly output was said to equal the circumference of the earth; Wirksworth was the main producer of red tape for Whitehall.
 These mills were close together at Miller's Green next to the Derby road.
 Haarlem Mill now houses an art collective; Speedwell Mill has been replaced by private houses and a carpentry workshop.
 The growing prosperity of the town led to the development of Wirksworth Town Hall in 1871.

 Geography

-In the 2011 census Wirksworth civil parish had 2,416 dwellings, 2,256 households and a population of 5,038.
+In the 2011 census, Wirksworth civil parish had 2,416 dwellings, 2,256 households and a population of 5,038.

-Districts of Wirksworth include Yokecliffe, Gorsey Bank, Bolehill, Mountford and Miller's Green.
-Bolehill, although technically a hamlet in its own right in Wirksworth's suburbs, is the oldest and most northerly part of the town, while Yokecliffe is a newer estate in the westerly area.
-Modern houses have been built in the Three Trees area and at the bottom of Steeple Grange (Spring Close).
+Areas of Wirksworth include Yokecliffe to the west, Gorseybank and Bournebrook to the south-east, Miller's Green to the south-west, and Steeple Grange and Bolehill to the north.
+Bolehill, although technically a hamlet in its own right in Wirksworth's suburbs, is the oldest and most northerly part of the town, while Yokecliffe is a large estate in the westerly area.
+Modern houses have been built in the Three Trees area and at the bottom of Steeple Grange (Spring Close and Meerbrook Drive).

+In the future, it is planned to build new housing estates to the north of the centre and in the disused Middle Peak Quarry.
+These will total around 800 houses if they come to fruition.

 Education

-There are five schools in Wirksworth: Church of England and county infants, and regularly combined but on two sites, Wirksworth Junior School, the Anthony Gell School and Callow Park College.
+There are four schools in Wirksworth: Church of England, Wirksworth Junior School, the Anthony Gell School and Callow Park College.

 Anthony Gell was a local, requested by Agnes Fearne to build a grammar school on her death.
 The original site is now a private house on the edge of the churchyard.
-The current school is an 11–18 comprehensive on a larger site by the Hannage Brook with about 800 pupils.
+The current school is an 11–18 comprehensive, built on a larger site by the Hannage Brook with about 800 pupils.
 The school's five houses are named after Fearne, Arkwright (Sir Richard Arkwright), Wright (Joseph Wright of Derby), Gell and Nightingale (Florence Nightingale).
 Its catchment area is the town and surrounding villages: Middleton, Carsington, Brassington, Kirk Ireton, Turnditch, Matlock Bath, Cromford and Crich.
-The Anthony Gell School qualifies as a Sports College.